Ankush0077/student-search-pclub-secy-task/README.md

 4) Change directory to core(by command 'cd core' in windows).
 5) The the server by the command 'python manage.py runserver'

+To Add Data To Data Base You Need To Go To Admin Panel Of The Site.
+You Need To Add '/admin' To Base Url.
+The Username And Password Is Both Admin.

 This Repository Also Contains A Simple CREATE,UPDATE,READ,DELETE Site Which Is Based On A Separate Model As Prescribed In Task 5.
 You Can Access That Site If You Add '/student' To Base URL.